Ruslan-Bagautdinov/fastapi_with_telethon/README.md

 ### POST /messages

 This endpoint is used to send a text message to another Telegram user.
-It requires a JSON payload with the user's phone number, the recipient's phone number and the message text.
+Requires a JSON payload with the user's phone number, the recipient's phone number and the message text.

 ```bash
 POST http://localhost:80/messages